iotaledger/wallet.rs/docOps/docs/libraries/nodejs/api_reference.md

 ### latestAddress()

-Returns: the latest address (the one with the biggest keyIndex).
+Returns the latest address (the one with the biggest keyIndex).

 ### getUnusedAddress()